agera-sdk/previous-version-2/README.md

 - `file:` refers to files in the user's device file system.
 - `app:` refers to files in the application installation directory.
 They are assets originally included in the application source that are bundled within the application installer.
 These files are read-only and cannot be manipulated.
+  - In the browser, these files are stored in the RAM.
 - `app-storage:` refers to files in the application data storage directory.
 They are data stored dynamically in the application with persistence.
+  - In the browser, it uses the origin-private file system API.

 ### Gaming